pulumi/terraform-provider-aws/website/docs/r/appmesh_virtual_node.html.markdown

 ## Breaking Changes

-Because of backward incompatible API changes (read [here](https://github.com/awslabs/aws-app-mesh-examples/issues/92)), `aws_appmesh_virtual_node` resource definitions created with provider versions earlier than v2.3.0 will need to be modified:
+Because of backward incompatible API changes (read here), `aws_appmesh_virtual_node` resource definitions created with provider versions earlier than v2.3.0 will need to be modified:

 * Rename the `service_name` attribute of the `dns` object to `hostname`.

 * Replace the `backends` attribute of the `spec` object with one or more `backend` configuration blocks, setting `virtual_service_name` to the name of the service.

-The Terraform state associated with existing resources will automatically be migrated.
+The state associated with existing resources will automatically be migrated.

 ## Example Usage